laihoangson/world-of-games-and-data/README.md

 4. The server will start on http://localhost:5000

-5. Open analytics/analysis_plane.html in your browser to view the live dashboard

 ## Data Analysis Report "Game Analytics: From Exploratory Data Analysis to Predictive Modeling"

 ### 🔍 Key Analysis Features: